 The barking of a dog nearby brought me back to the present as I stood at the grave of Philip Paul.
 I finished remembering his death in the line of duty before leaving him to rest in the mountains of central Pennsylvania.

 Note: Before you continue reading this note, I want to be clear that I am not defending Charles Cleary.
 I am not saying he was innocent of the murder.
-What I am going to say is – after reading everything in the newspapers of the time and the coverage of Cleary’s trials, there are a couple things about the case which have no definite answers.
+What I am going to say is – after reading everything in the newspapers of the time and the coverage of Cleary’s trials, there are a couple questions I have about the murder and trial.

-It does not appear that Cleary’s initial statement was ever really investigated – from the start he was the only suspect.
-Authorities believed his select memory was not due to alcohol, but due to not wanting to reveal the truth about what happened that night.
-The fact is the town of Renovo and Clinton County was upset their beloved Chief of Police had been murdered and wanted immediate justice, and unfortunately any statements Cleary made about that night were ignored or considered a lie.
+However, authorities did not believe Cleary’s statement and were convinced Cleary’s select memory was not due to alcohol, but an attempt to hide the truth about what happened that night.
+Town of Renovo and Clinton County were upset their beloved Chief of Police had been murdered and wanted immediate justice, and unfortunately any statements Cleary made about that night were ignored or considered a lie.

-There is one thing that the prosecution does not explain – how did Cleary manage to get behind Paul to shoot him?
+2) There is one thing the prosecution does not explain – how did Cleary manage to get behind Paul to shoot him?
 Cleary’s statement was Paul “had him by the neck” and was taking him to the lock-up for the night.
 At no point is it explained how Cleary, who was last seen being pushed ahead of Paul, managed to get behind Paul to shoot him in the back of the head.
 There were plenty of witnesses who saw Paul sending the group of rowdy men home, saw Paul taking Cleary to the lock-up, saw Cleary being pushed ahead of Paul, however there was no report of any sounds of a struggle or Paul crying out a warning.
-What was reported was a single shot and the first witnesses saw Paul dead on the ground.
+What was reported was: there was a single shot and the first witnesses saw Paul dead on the ground – this witness never saw Cleary at the scene.
 If the prosecution had an answer for how Cleary managed to get behind Paul to fire the fatal shot, it was never revealed in the trial coverage.